Chart Color Schemes

 Horsham has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-By 2041, Horsham is projected to grow by 2,624 persons, reflecting a total gain of 15.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, an above median population growth is projected for locations outside capital cities, with the Horsham statistical area (Lv2) expected to grow by 2,624 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.7% in total over the 17 years.

 Frequently Asked Questions - Population